vaishakhsz/Alien-children-Protection-USA/README.md

 Click the Localtunnel Link provided in the output.

 Paste the IP into the "Endpoint IP" box and hit Submit.
-Note: The cleaned excel sheet will be automatically downloaded

 Option 2: Local Execution (VS Code / Terminal)
 Ensure you have the main script and the .csv data in the same folder.